W3Extensions/hckr/README.md

 # hckr
-A simple, minimalist social bookmarking theme that's designed for use with W3 Directory Builder (and other W3Extensions products).
+A simple, minimalist social bookmarking theme that's designed for use with W3 Directory Builder (and other W3Extensions).

 Installation